 Date of event: 24-26 September 2021

-The Scarborough Jazz Festival is returning once again in 2021 following a hiatus as a result of the coronavirus pandemic.
+The Scarborough Jazz Festival is returning once again, following a hiatus as a result of the coronavirus pandemic.

 This year’s festival will be the 18th anniversary of the event and to celebrate iconic musicians such as violinist John Pearce, pianist Fergus McCreadie and famous jazz musician Julian Joseph with his band will be performing.

 The jazz festival is held in the grand Victorian surroundings of Scarborough Spa, but the venue is extremely accessible.
 There are ramps and lifts across the venue that give access to all areas of the building and there are wheelchair spaces in all the performance areas.
 Disabled toilets, accessible parking and an induction loop system is also available to festival-goers.

 Image source: Birmingham Comedy Festival

 The Birmingham Comedy Festival began back in 2001 with the aim of drawing attention to the city's vibrant comedy scene and since then it has been doing just that by attracting famous comedians and local acts too.

 The Birmingham Comedy Festival spoke a bit about why you should visit this year’s festival as it marks a special anniversary.